pyronome/pattern-github-action-ftp-deploy-vuejs-2x-laravel-6x/README.md

 **Laravel** is a web application framework with expressive, elegant syntax.
 For further information about **Laravel** Framework, please visit https://laravel.com/.

-This repository contains Pyronome **Github Action FTP Deploy for Vue.js 2.x + Laravel 6.x** pattern basic information, pattern files, pattern templates, documentation and issue tracker.
+This repository contains Pyronome **Vue.js 2.x + Laravel 6.x Shared Hosting Installer using Github Actions** pattern basic information, pattern files, pattern templates, documentation and issue tracker.
 For further information about this pattern, please visit https://pyronome.com/pyronome/github-action-ftp-deploy-vuejs-2x-laravel-6x.

 **Please note that you cannot directly use this repository.** To generate source code using this pattern, please visit [Pyronome Sign Up Page](https://pyronome.com/builder/signup), and create an account.